pedambr/api-first-poc-backend-java/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'to.mbr.api-first-poc-backend' is invalid and this project uses 'to.mbr.api_first_poc_backend' instead.

 # Getting Started

 ### Reference Documentation